BaseSecrete/active_hashcash/README.md

 ## Limitations

-The JavaScript implementation to solve the Hashcash problem is slow compare to the official C version.
+The JavaScript implementation is 10 to 20 times slower than the official C version.
 It needs some work and knowledges to be optimised.
 Unfortunately, I'm not a JavaScript expert.
 Maybe you have good JS skills to optimize it ?